rusefi/rusefi_documentation/HOWTO/FSIO.md

 ---

 ## Pin naming usability issue
-We have a usability feature with microRusEfi where stm32 pin names are hidden from users.
+We have a usability feature with microRusEFI where stm32 pin names are hidden from users.
 Unfortunately for FSIO these smt32 pin names are needed.
 Those are visible in https://github.com/rusefi/rusefi/blob/master/firmware/config/boards/microrusefi/mapping.yaml